Corvus (boarding device): Limitations and decline

 Despite its advantages, the boarding bridge had a serious drawback: it could not be used in rough seas.
 The rigid connection between two bobbing ships posed a serious risk to their structural integrity.
 Under such conditions, the corvus became useless as a tactical weapon.
-The added weight on the prow may also have compromised the ship's manoeuvrability, and it has been suggested that this instability contributed to the loss of almost two entire Roman fleets during storms in 255 BCE and at the Drepana in 249 BCE.
-These losses may have encouraged Rome to abandon the device in later ship designs.
+The added weight on the prow may also have compromised the ship's manoeuvrability, and it has been suggested that instability contributed to the loss of almost two entire Roman fleets during storms in off Camarina in 255 BCE and at the Drepana in 249 BCE.
+Those losses may have encouraged Rome to abandon the device in later ship designs.

 However, other analyses dispute the idea that the corvus significantly affected stability.
 J.W.
-Bonebakker, former Professor of Naval Architecture at TU Delft, estimated the bridge’s weight at one ton and concluded that “it is most probable that the stability of a quinquereme with a displacement of about 250 m3 would not be seriously upset” when the bridge was raised.
+Bonebakker, former Professor of Naval Architecture at TU Delft, estimated the bridge's weight at one ton and concluded that "it is most probable that the stability of a quinquereme with a displacement of about 250 m3 would not be seriously upset" when the bridge was raised.

-This view has led some historians to argue that the corvus may not have been as essential or revolutionary as Polybius suggests.
+That view has led some historians to argue that the corvus may not have been as essential or revolutionary as Polybius suggests.
 The first Roman fleet, built rapidly from unseasoned timber, was heavy and slow, making a boarding bridge a practical solution to compensate for poor manoeuvrability.
 While effective for a time, Roman naval tactics and strategy did not depend solely on the device.
 Rather than being a decisive instrument, the corvus functioned as one tool among many in an increasingly capable navy operating under a broader strategic vision—emphasizing coordination, long-term maritime development, adaptability, and the integration of land-based military strengths.

 Regardless of the cause, Rome appears to have abandoned the corvus by the end of the First Punic War.
-As Roman crews gained experience, naval tactics improved, reducing the device’s relative utility.
+As Roman crews gained experience, naval tactics improved, reducing the device's relative utility.
 It is not mentioned in historical sources after the Battle of Ecnomus, and the decisive Battle of the Aegates Islands in 241 BCE was apparently won without it.
-By 36 BCE, during the Battle of Naulochus, the Roman navy was using a different boarding system: the harpax, a harpoon-and-winch mechanism.
+It might have been reintroduced briefly the last years of the Republic, as Appian mentions it being used on August 11th 36 BCE, during the Battle of Mylae, by Octavian's navy led by Marcus Agrippa against the navy of Sextus Pompeius led by Papias.
+The same year, during the Battle of Naulochus, the Roman navy was using a different boarding system: the harpax, a harpoon-and-winch mechanism.